 There are three other major principles to NREPA besides protection of habitat corridors on public land.
-First is the protection of unroaded and undeveloped public lands as wilderness.
-The largest single block of protected wilderness in the lower 48 states is found here – the Frank Church-River of No Return Wilderness and the Gospel-Hump Wilderness–NREPA would expand these wilderness and designate new ones across the five state area including the backcountry (the places not accessed by roads) of Yellowstone, Grand Teton and Glacier National Parks.
-The National Park Service has long-standing wilderness recommendations for the backountry of these iconic national parks.
-About 23 million acres of public land managed by the Forest Service, National Park Service and Bureau of Land Management would be protected.
+First, is the protection of unroaded and undeveloped public lands as wilderness.
+The largest single block of protected wilderness in the lower 48 states is found here – the Frank Church-River of No Return Wilderness and the Gospel-Hump Wilderness.
+NREPA would expand these wilderness areas, and designate new ones across the five-state area, including the backcountry (the places not accessed by roads) of Yellowstone, Grand Teton and Glacier National Parks.
+The National Park Service has long-standing wilderness recommendations for the backcountry of these iconic national parks.
+About 23 million acres of public land managed by the Forest Service, National Park Service, and Bureau of Land Management would be protected.

 Wild Clearwater Country is perhaps the wildest part of the wild Rockies.
 From the wet, ancient cedar groves to the headwaters of the Locha and Selway Rivers, it has an amazing diversity of life.
-Endemic species like the Coeur d’Alene salamander, rare inland species like the Pacific dogwood, and iconic species like the gray wolf call this area home.
-NREPA would ensure that these species continue to find adequate habitat in Wild Clearwater Country.
-Learn more.
+Endemic species like the Coeur d’Alene salamander, rare inland species like the Pacific Dogwood, and iconic species like the Gray wolf call this area home.
+NREPA would ensure that these species continue to find adequate habitat in the Clearwater Basin.

 Read the latest opinion on NREPA in The Hill: Infrastructure spending should not facilitate sawing down our National Forests, by Carole King

 Read the recent New York Times Guest Opinion about NREPA.